-- Registrar's Authority and Responsibility.
-The Registrar shall have the authority and responsibility for administering all examinations and is authorized to promulgate and carry out instructions, consistent with these rules, for administering an examination. - 2.
-No Changes in Examinations.
-Once the examinations have been handed to students, there can be no changes, not even clerical corrections, in the exams.
-A student who believes a mistake has been made or who is not sure how to interpret a particular question or part of a question is to explain in writing in the examination response whatever assumptions are made to resolve the issue. - 3.
+- 1. Registrar's Authority and Responsibility.
+The Registrar shall have the authority and responsibility for administering all examinations and is authorized to promulgate and carry out instructions, consistent with these rules, for administering an examination. - Regarding Changes in Examinations.
+Once the examination has been distributed, students are not to reach out to the faculty regarding their exam as that may compromise their identity during the exam period. - a.
+A student who believes a mistake has been made or who is not sure how to interpret a particular question or part of a question must explain the uncertainty in writing on the exam.
+They should include any assumptions they have made to resolve the uncertainty.
+The instructor, with the rationale provided by the student, should take this into account in the grading process due to academic freedom. - 3.
 Student Consultation During Examination Administration Prohibited Except as Expressly Authorized. - a.
 Consultation with others.
 Unless explicitly authorized in the written instructions for an examination, a student shall not consult about the examination with any other student or anyone else, - i.
-During the administration of an examination, or - In the case of administration of the same examination at different times, during the entire period in which the examination is administered. - b.
+During the administration of an examination, or - ii.
+In the case of administration of the same examination at different times, during the entire period in which the examination is administered. - b.
 Consultation with outside materials.
 While taking an examination, a student may consult only such outside materials as indicated in the instructions for the examination. - 4.
 Supervision of Examination Administration.
 All examination administration shall be supervised by the Registrar or by proctors selected by and responsible to the Registrar.
-A proctor shall assure that:
+A proctor shall assure that : - a.

-- a.
 The instructions for the examination are followed; - b.
-The Academic Rules and Policies are observed,; - Attendance is taken of all students beginning and completing the examination instrument.
+The Academic Rules and Policies are observed,; - c.
+Attendance is taken of all students beginning and completing the examination instrument.